+Some models are equipped with an HDMI out port.
 HDMI (High-Definition Multimedia Interface) port digitally transfers both video and audio data without reducing the quality.
-HDMI-compatible external display devices including televisions can be connected via the HDMI port.
+HDMI-compatible external display devices including televisions can be connected via the HDMI out port.